the adventures of maddie leon

-“I don’t know anything about you bringing something.”
+“I don’t know anything about you bringing something,” said her mom.

-“Maddie, you should tell us more about what’s going on.”
+“Maddie, you should tell us more about what’s going on,” said her mom.

-Slipping into the bathroom she heard her mom’s continued complaint about her choices and behaviour.
+Slipping into the bathroom, she heard her mom’s continuing complaints about her choices and behaviour.

-Kevin was going to meet her in 15 minutes.
-She was nervous.
+Kevin was meeting her out front in fifteen minutes.
+Her mind was tossing about questions so quickly she had no time for answers.
 What happens after a boy kisses you?
-Was he still her friend?
-She didn’t even know if she could have a boyfriend, or if she even wanted one.
+Was he still a friend?
+Would they still just hang out?
+She didn’t even know if she was allowed to have a boyfriend, or if she wanted one.

-She entertained taking the stairs then decided against it not wanting to be breathless or sweaty when she met him.
-She knew this kiss thing was a problem, it might even interfere with her best summer ever.
+She entertained the thought of taking the stairs then decided against it, not wanting to meet him breathless and sweaty.
+She knew this kiss thing was a problem, it could even ruin her best summer ever.